-(with two days study visit in Auschwitz Museum)
+School Trip to Auschwitz.
+Extended program (with two days study visit in Auschwitz Museum).

-morning: Flight to Katowice or Krakow.
+morning Flight to Katowice or Krakow.
 Coach transfer from the airport to your hotel in Krakow.
 Lunch.

-afternoon: “Krakow, city of kings”.
+afternoon “Krakow, city of kings”.
 Tour of the Old Town in Krakow, the historic capital of Poland.
-Programme includes the Main Market Square, the Cloth Hall, and St Mary’s Basilica, with its famous wooden altarpiece made by Wit Stwosz (Veit Stoss); the Gothic courtyard of Collegium Maius, the narrow streets of the Old Town, the Cathedral on Wawel Hill, with the tombs of the Polish kings, and the Royal Castle.
+Program includes the Main Market Square, the Cloth Hall, and St Mary’s Basilica, with its famous wooden altarpiece made by Wit Stwosz (Veit Stoss); the Gothic courtyard of Collegium Maius, the narrow streets of the Old Town, the Cathedral on Wawel Hill, with the tombs of the Polish kings, and the Royal Castle.

-evening: Dinner at your hotel and free time.
+evening Dinner at your hotel and free time.

-Excursion to the Auschwitz Museum 1: “Auschwitz–the topography and logic of the Holocaust”
+morning & afternoon Excursion to Auschwitz Museum 1: “Auschwitz–the topography and logic of the Holocaust”

-evening: Dinner, followed by a meeting with an “eye-witness to history”–a survivor of the Krakow ghetto or a “Righteous Among the Nations of the World”, one of the people who helped fellow Jewish residents of the city survive during the Holocaust.
+evening Dinner, followed by a meeting with an “eyewitness to history”–a survivor of the Krakow ghetto or a “Righteous Among the Nations of the World”, one of the people who helped fellow Jewish residents of the city survive during the Holocaust.

-Excursion to the Auschwitz Museum 2.
+morning & afternoon Excursion to the Auschwitz Museum 2.
 Time for individual exploration of selected parts of the exhibition.

-Options for this part of the programme:
+Options for this part of the program:

 - A visit to the central bathhouse, known as the “Sauna”–the building that new prisoners passed through as they arrived at the camp.
 This exhibition examines the procedure by which humans were reduced to the numbers tattooed on their forearms.
 The “Sauna” also houses an exhibition entitled “Before they left”, which comprises private photographs of camp victims, found in the luggage of Jews from the Będzin ghetto, and offering an insight into their lives before the Holocaust.

 - A tour of the Yad Vashem (Jerusalem Institute of Memory) exhibition "Shoah" in Block 27.
-This state-of-the-art multimedia exhibition is a moving insight into Jewish life before the war, the ideology of the German Nazis, and the extermination of the Jews perpetrated across German-occupied Europe.
+This state-of-the-art multimedia exhibition is a moving insight into Jewish life before the war, the ideology of the German Nazis and the extermination of the Jews perpetrated across German-occupied Europe.
 The exhibition also includes a room devoted to the 1.5 million murdered Jewish children, and a room housing the book of names, in which are written all the names of Holocaust victims that Yad Vashem has been able to collect.